dhanshri25/MakemyTrip/README.md

 # MakemyTrip
 This project aims to automate the testing of the MakeMyTrip website using Java and Selenium WebDriver.
+The automation will cover various functionalities of the website, including:

+User Login: Automating the login process with valid credentials.
+Flight Search: Automating the search for flights based on user input (e.g., departure and arrival cities, dates).
+Hotel Booking: Automating the search and booking process for hotels.
+Payment Process: Automating the payment process to ensure it works correctly.
+Validation: Verifying that the search results, booking confirmations, and other functionalities are working as expected.
+Technologies Used:

+Java: For writing the test scripts.
+Selenium WebDriver: For automating the web browser interactions.
+Eclipse IDE: For developing and managing the project.
+TestNG/JUnit: For managing and running the test cases.
+Maven/Gradle: For project build and dependency management.
+Git: For version control and collaboration.